WRF

 MSLP, rain, 10m wind and gusts, 20m wind, 2m temperature, CAPE & total cloud cover.
 Others available on request.

-Updated every 6 hours (4x daily), except for NZ where the model is updated every 3 hours for the duration of AC36.
+Updated every 6 hours (4x daily), but up to 3 hourly for special events.
 Update times can be checked in Expedition before downloading.

 Resolution